mattermost/docs/source/overview/vpat.rst

 (g) Applications shall not override user selected contrast and color selections and other individual display attributes.

-- Level of Support & Supporting Features: Application can re-create user's contrast and color selections
+- Level of Support & Supporting Features: SUPPORTS THROUGH EQUIVALENT FACILITATION

 - Remarks and explanations: Mattermost web application can be used in high contrast mode with support for use selected colors and contrast options.

 (h) When animation is displayed, the information shall be displayable in at least one non-animated presentation mode at the option of the user.

-- Level of Support & Supporting Features: Full support
+- Level of Support & Supporting Features: NOT APPLICABLE

 - Remarks and explanations: No core functionality in the product relies on animations.
 While some loading indicators are animated, failure to load is documented in text with error messages.

 (i) Color coding shall not be used as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.

-- Level of Support & Supporting Features: Full support
+- Level of Support & Supporting Features: SUPPORTS

 - Remarks and explanations: No indicators rely on color alone.

 (j) When a product permits a user to adjust color and contrast settings, a variety of color selections capable of producing a range of contrast levels shall be provided.

-- Level of Support & Supporting Features: Full support
+- Level of Support & Supporting Features: SUPPORTS

-- Remarks and explanations: Nothing to add.
+- Remarks and explanations: See `full documentation <https://docs.mattermost.com/help/settings/theme-colors.html>`_.

 (k) Software shall not use flashing or blinking text, objects, or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.

-- Level of Support & Supporting Features: Full support
+- Level of Support & Supporting Features: SUPPORTS

 - Remarks and explanations: Nothing to add.